About Us

 On Sunday 17th October 1830 the newly completed Church was opened for divine service under the licence of Vernon Harcourt, Archbishop of York.
 The morning service was conducted by Reverend S. Sharp, Vicar of Wakefield, and the afternoon service by Reverend Joseph Twentyman who became the first Vicar of Thornes.
 The consecration of the Church took place on October 12th in the following year.

-There are three main fundraising events held annually, i.e. Coffee Morning and Plant Sale in May; Thornes Market in September and the Christmas Fayre in November.
-Other Coffee mornings are held on the 4th Saturday in the month, from April to October, 10.00 a.m. to 11.30 a.m.
-Proceeds from the Coffee Mornings are sent to a number of charities throughout the year.
-The Church is registered under the Places of Welcome initiative and is open every Tuesday afternoon from 1.30 p.m. to 3.30 p.m.
-A warm welcome awaits and refreshments are served.
-There is also a Chat and Craft Group who meet in Church on the 2nd and 4th Tuesdays in the month, 2.00 p.m. until 3.30 p.m.
+There are two main fundraising events held annually, i.e. a Coffee Morning and Plant Sale in May and the Christmas Fayre in November.
+Other Coffee Mornings are held on the 4th Saturday in the month, 10.00a.m. to 11.30 a.m.
+Proceeds from some Coffee Mornings are sent to charities.
+There is a Chatty Cafe group who meet in church on the 2nd and 4th Tuesdays in the month, 1.30 p.m. until 3.30 p.m.
 New members will be most welcome.
-The Church stays open on Wednesday mornings following the Said Eucharist at 9.30 a.m. for Bible Study.